vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 ### RunMenu

 With the _runMenu_ action, the user will start listening to an IVR menu.
-This menu can play pre-recorded or text-to-speech messages, collect DTMF tones and trigger the PIE Callback Event \<voice-cloud-PIE\> towards your backend, notifying of the actions that the user took.
+This menu can play pre-recorded or text-to-speech messages, collect DTMF tones and trigger the PIE Callback Event [PIE] towards your backend, notifying of the actions that the user took.

 _Example of runMenu action_